4.151

 top Advanced

-ReaScripts can keep persistent state by using the API functions RPR_SetExtState() and RPR_GetExtState().
-This allows ReaScripts to set key/value pairs (similar to a Python dictionary) that will persist between ReaScripts, and optionally persist between REAPER instances as well.
-For example, a module called "utility" might want to remember that some flag is set:
+• SetExtState() and GetExtState() allow ReaScripts to set and get key/value pairs that will persist between ReaScripts, and optionally persist between REAPER instances as well.
+For example, a Python module called "utility" might want to remember that some flag is set:

 RPR_SetExtState("utility", "someflag", "2", True)